 You can get the same kind of information that you get with Morningstar (minus Morningstar’s proprietary ratings and research), but you also get more ratios like the Magic Formula, F-Score and many others.

-There are many other features including virtual portfolio where you can get some great aggregate data on your own holdings, and there’s an active community of investors who write and comment on articles.
+There are many other features, including a virtual portfolio tool where you can get some great aggregate data on your own holdings, and there’s an active community of investors who write and comment on articles.

 Sticking with the stock screening theme, Sharelockholmes is another great alternative with a huge range of both fundamental and technical metrics.